 Like it or not, we all have an agenda so be curious and share it to build greater trust.

 All conversations are a meeting of agenda’s at many levels.
 For example my professional standards that drive my agenda, my buy-in the department goals and agenda, my buy-in the overall longer-term goals of the organisation.
-And in holding an open agenda we will be seen as more trustworthy by some than others.
+In holding an open agenda we will be seen as more trustworthy by some than others.
 Self-awareness and mastery enable us to listen to our own agenda and own it in our interactions with others and to reach out to be curious of other’s agendas; to be open to influence and novelty and change – to broaden our network and our ability to work with differences.
 Our intentions are what drives us and are manifested in our actions and indeed our choices not to act.
 Self-mastery is about intentional action linked to higher purpose.
 How can we make our intentions more transparently linked to the wider organisational purpose?

 Be less tolerant.
 In organisations people can be clear about what is encouraged and what is discouraged, but it is that grey area of what is tolerated that can be toxic as it allows a drift in terms of wanted behaviours and that in itself can erode trust.
 When we tolerate actions that are against our values or purpose, this means employees experience dissonance – they often call it rhetoric and lack of authenticity.
 Each time we refresh our goals and our roadmaps let’s look at what we need to stop tolerating too to give them the very best chance of success.
 What are you going to be less tolerant about?